tenderlove/hatstone/README.md

 Make sure you have Capstone installed.
 On macOS this is `brew install capstone`.
 Then install this gem via the normal method `gem install hatstone`.

+Note: RISCV support is only available in Capstone version 5 or later.

 ## Example Usage

 In this example we'll assemble some simple ARM64 instructions and then use